 Continuous Integration (CI) means merging everybody's work together frequently and running automated tests on it.
 While CI is common in software teams by now, researchers and data scientists may not be used to it.
 They may be more familiar with the workflow of developing their own, often one-off scripts and programs on their PCs and rarely sharing the code with their team members, instead only sharing the results.

 When we as programmers use advanced technical tooling like Haskell, we can easily enumerate the various features that will make the software more correct and reliable.
 However, these features may mean nothing to a medical expert, and thus may not be easily used by your team for advertising or explaining to a regulator why your software is especially safe.
+Consequently you should do research on what terms will be understood by medical experts, and map your tools and features into their terminology.

 For example, if you use a compiler featuring static analysis, you might explicitly advertise this as a form of “formal software verification”, which is a term most medical experts are familiar with.